 I’ve take a little time to share my favorite homeschool curriculum with you.
 I hope you find some treasures!

-Did y’all know I have a master’s degree in elementary education and taught in a classroom for several years?
+Did you know I have a master’s degree in elementary education and taught in a classroom for several years?
 Yep.
 Why does that matter?
 Well, I’ve been trained to recognize good curriculum.

 Flip the coin.
-Did y’all know I’ve homeschooled three children from PK-12 over the last 15 years?
+Did you know I’ve homeschooled three children from PK-12 over the last 19 years?
 Yep.
 Why does that matter?
 I’ve had the opportunity to put “good curriculum” to the test many times over in the one-on-one and/or family-style situations of homeschooling.

 So, all that to say…I know homeschool curriculum.
-Heck, I even offer curriculum consultation to help providers evaluate the academic quality and student engagement of their products.
+Heck, I even offer homeschool consultations to help providers evaluate the academic quality and student engagement of their products.